 When the NoMa Parks Foundation was created in 2012, NoMa contained no publicly accessible park spaces.
 (That changed when Swampoodle Park opened in November 2018.)
-A public-private partnership to address the absence of parks in NoMa is essential because there is no publicly owned land available for parks.
-Thankfully, the District of Columbia government, private property owners in NoMa and NoMa residents realized the importance of this effort and have come together around creative ways to build great parks in NoMa.
+A public-private partnership to address the absence of parks in NoMa was essential because there is no publicly owned land available for parks.
+Thankfully, the District of Columbia government, private property owners in NoMa, and NoMa residents realized the importance of this effort and have come together around creative ways to build great parks in NoMa.

-It was clear from the beginning that bold action would be needed to ensure that NoMa residents, workers and visitors have places for relaxation and recreation; as well as places to gather and engage with each other, with art and with culture.
-It was also clear that parks and public spaces in NoMa should also strategically and attractively connect the commercial core of NoMa along First Street, NE to its adjacent, residential neighborhoods.
+It was clear from the beginning that bold action would be needed to ensure that NoMa residents, workers, and visitors have places for relaxation and recreation, as well as places to gather and engage with each other, with art, and with culture.
+It was also clear that parks and public spaces in NoMa should strategically and attractively connect the commercial core of NoMa along First Street NE to its adjacent, residential neighborhoods.

 In 2007, the NoMa Business Improvement District (NoMa BID) was created to make the NoMa neighborhood more beautiful, friendly, and vibrant.

-For the last several years, the NoMa BID has worked to identify ways to overcome the omission of parks in the original planning for NoMa.
-The NoMa BID, building on the DC Office of Planning’s Small Area Plan for NoMa, the NoMa Vision and Development Plan of 2006, has invested significant resources in creating, with strong community engagement and consensus, visionary park plans for NoMa:
+Early on, the NoMa BID worked to identify ways to overcome the omission of parks in the original planning for NoMa.
+Building on the D.C.
+Office of Planning’s Small Area Plan for NoMa, the NoMa Vision and Development Plan of 2006, the NoMa BID has invested significant resources in creating, with strong community engagement and consensus, visionary park plans for NoMa:

-In 2012, the NoMa BID Board of Directors determined that the cause of establishing parks in NoMa would be further advanced by the creation of a separate non-profit organization, the NoMa Parks Foundation, under Section 501(c)(3) of the Internal Revenue Code.
+In 2012, the NoMa BID Board of Directors determined that the cause of establishing parks in NoMa would be further advanced by the creation of a separate nonprofit organization, the NoMa Parks Foundation, under Section 501(c)(3) of the Internal Revenue Code.
 There are currently six directors on the NoMa Parks Foundation Board of Directors.
 Four of the directors are expert in areas relevant to parks and planning and have no relationship to the NoMa BID.
 The NoMa Parks Foundation shares space and certain staff with the NoMa BID.

-The NoMa BID worked tirelessly to draw attention to the need for parks in NoMa and to educate District decision makers about the importance of taking action to secure sites.
-In September 2012, Mayor Vincent C. Gray committed $490,000 to initial NoMa parks planning efforts.
+The NoMa BID worked tirelessly to draw attention to the need for parks in NoMa and to educate District decision-makers about the importance of taking action to secure sites.
+In September 2012, then-Mayor Vincent C. Gray committed $490,000 for initial NoMa parks planning efforts.
 (Grant letter from Mayor Vincent C. Gray, September 2012)

-In 2013, Mayor Vincent C. Gray included $50 million for NoMa parks and public spaces in the District’s capital budget in fiscal year 2014.
-In May of 2013, the Council of the District of Columbia unanimously approved that funding.
+In 2013, Mayor Gray included $50 million for NoMa parks and public spaces in the District’s capital budget in fiscal year 2014.
+In May 2013, the Council of the District of Columbia unanimously approved that funding.

-The law that provides funding for NoMa parks and public realm improvements, adopts the NoMa Public Realm Design Plan as the framework for the District’s investment in parks in NoMa and specifies that the NoMa BID or a related entity would oversee NoMa parks development.
+The law that provides funding for NoMa parks and public realm improvements adopts the NoMa Public Realm Design Plan as the framework for the District’s investment in parks in NoMa and specifies that the NoMa BID or a related entity would oversee NoMa parks development.
 (NoMa Parks Grant Authorization Act of 2013)

 In 2014, a grant agreement was entered into between the NoMa Parks Foundation and the District government.
-That grant agreement describes the park projects, establishes budget and performance measures, and lays out processes for site acquisition, design, construction and determination of operating responsibilities.
+That grant agreement describes the park projects, establishes budget and performance measures, and lays out processes for site acquisition, design, construction, and determination of operating responsibilities.
 (DC Council Signed Grant Agreement)

 NoMa Parks Foundation © 2019